gosainisharg/gosainisharg/README.md

 ---
 "Curiosity is the wick in the candle of learning." — William Arthur Ward

+Incoming Data Science Intern at Crewasis from Jan to April.
+Looking for Summer 2025 Internships!
 I'm passionate about **Machine Learning**, **Data Science**, **Large Language Models (LLMs)** and **Generative AI**.

 ### 👨‍💻 About Me

-I am currently working towards finishing my Data Science graduate studies at [Northeastern University](https://www.khoury.northeastern.edu/) (Graduating May 2025) and I'm currently focused on:
+I am currently working towards finishing my Data Science graduate studies at [Northeastern University](https://www.khoury.northeastern.edu/) (Graduating Dec 2025) and I'm currently focused on:

 - Building a RAG based financial investment LLM
 - Exploring the realm of Machine Learning Operations